 - Financial distress – In many instances, a person who is addicted to heroin will do anything to get more drugs.
 This may include draining bank accounts, selling valuable property, or stealing money from friends and family members.

 Heroin addiction impacts the well-being of an individual in several different ways and can cause severe and life-threatening issues.
-If you or a loved one is struggling with heroin addiction, please contact our admissions team today to learn more about our detox programs.
+If you or a loved one is struggling with heroin addiction and the negative side effects of heroin abuse, you don’t have to keep suffering.
+Hill Country Detox provides luxury amenities and individualized detox treatment to give you the best opportunity for long-term sobriety.
+Please contact our admissions team today to learn more about our detox programs.